gabrielizalo/Awesome-CSS-Frameworks/readmeGeneralPurpose.md

 [![GitHub forks](https://img.shields.io/github/forks/smakosh/unnamed-css-framework.svg?style=flat-square)]()
 [![GitHub issues](https://img.shields.io/github/issues/smakosh/unnamed-css-framework.svg?style=flat-square)]()

 A colorful css framework made by a human not an Ai.
-Unnamed is a simple colorful css framework that is recommended to be used while learning something and you're too lazy to style your components or for building prototypew.
+Unnamed is a simple colorful css framework that is recommended to be used while learning something and you're too lazy to style your components or for building prototype.

 ### [Unsemantic](https://github.com/nathansmith/unsemantic) - [Official Site](https://unsemantic.com/)